What is Unison Marketplace?

 What was originally founded in 1998, Unison Marketplace is a full-service online marketplace created to enhance how federal, state, and local governments and educational institutions purchase simple goods and services such as IT products, office supplies, and lab equipment.

-History of Unison Marketplace
+History of Unison Marketplace and FedBid

 As mentioned above, Unison Marketplace was founded in 1998 as a division within Procurement Technologies by Phil Fuster and Luigi Canali.
 The idea for the concept originally came to Phil due to the frustration of bidding on a request for a quote (RFQ).
 The company failed to acquire sufficient funding and had to be relaunched in 2004 under the name FedBid.

 Under the name FedBid, the company would grow at an impressive rate over the following years.
-Initially, the company was founded to only service federal government purchasing needs, but in 2013 FedBid expanded its reach to service state and local governments, education institutions, and commercial markets.
-In 2017, the company was acquired by Compusearch, and in 2019 Compusearch rebranded the company to Unsion Software, Inc. Compusearch.
-Then, it rolled all of its existing Compusearch Software Systems into FedBid and named the company Unison Marketplace.
-Today, the marketplace operates at www.unisonmarketplace.com
+Initially, the company was founded to only service federal government purchasing needs, but in 2013, FedBid expanded its reach to service state and local governments, education institutions, and commercial markets.

 How Does the Unison Marketplace Work?

-Unison Marketplace is a full-service, reverse auction marketplace.
-The traditional auction model that you’re probably familiar with is a seller puts up an item, and buyers place bids until the close of the auction, at which time the item goes to the highest bidder.
-A reverse auction is a type of auction in which sellers bid for the prices at which they are willing to sell their goods and services.
+The traditional auction model that you’re probably familiar with is when a seller puts up an item, the buyers place bids until the close of the auction, at which time the item goes to the highest bidder.
+But with a reverse auction, like the Unison Marketplace, sellers bid for the prices at which they are willing to sell their goods and services.

-Unison Marketplace Government Bids
+Understanding Unison Marketplace and Government Bids

 On average, via this reverse auction model, the buyers can save roughly 11% on purchases.
 As sellers are bidding, they are unable to see other sellers’ bids.
-Although, they are alerted if they are the leading bid — which within a reverse auction would be the lowest price.
+However, they are alerted if they are the leading bid — which within a reverse auction would be the lowest price.
 Buyers can select any or none of the bids offered and cancel or repost the auction at any time.
 If the transaction doesn’t save the buyer money, they are not obligated to make the purchase.

 Unison Marketplace will collect a small fee on top of the final contract price; typically, this results in a 3% fee but can vary depending on the specifics of the auction.
 The buyer of the transaction will carry the brunt of this cost.
 For example, if a contract is won at $10,000, the buyer’s actual price with the added 3% fee will be $10,300.
 Unison Marketplace is free for sellers to use.